ACROSS ETERNITY

 An audience soon began to form, with soldiers and citizens alike stopping what they were doing to observe the match from throughout the city.
 They perched like eagles on branches, walkways, and balconies and watched the fight with sharp eyes.
 Even among the mighty elf warriors, Valia was an unreachable existence, the best their race had to offer, but despite that, Noah was holding his own.
 The idea that a human could move the way he did left them awestruck.

-Finally, the song ended, and Noah and Valia sheathed their swords.
+Finally, Noah and halted and Valia sheathed their swords.

 “Ah, that was just what I needed.
 You’ve certainly improved from that first day at the academy,” Valia said, barely out of breath.